-• As of June 30, 2010, an additional \$1.7 million in software development costs were incurred and capitalized and are shown as Software (not in production) on the Statement of Plan Net Assets for each of the trust funds.
-The total costs capitalized as of June 30, 2010 are \$6.1 million.
+• As of June 30, 2011, an additional \$1 million in software development costs were incurred and capitalized and are shown as Software on the Statement of Plan Net Assets for each fund.
+The total costs capitalized as of June 30, 2011 are \$7 million, of which \$6.9 million is software that has been placed into production.